top of page

 Why Clay Soil Erodes So Easily

 Clay soil is dense and slow to absorb water.
-Instead of soaking in, rainfall often moves across the surface, especially during storms or freeze-thaw cycles, creating fast runoff that cuts into the land.
+Instead of soaking in, rainfall often moves across the surface, especially during storms or freeze-thaw cycles.
+This creates fast runoff that cuts into the land.

 Common results include: